This is the homeschool dad in our home.

 The problem with our education system is that people focus solely on social justice and don’t have economic or political literacy.

 How do you understand yourself as a dad before you first started homeschooling and now, ten years later?

 I used to be the guy that was going to be the comic relief, the fun guy, at the end of the day, or the middle of the day.
 Now I have to be more proactive and own the subject material.

 But you as a parent?

-I’m just older, wiser, probably a little more patient.
-What work I might focus on.
+I’m just older, wiser, and probably a little more patient.
+What work I might focus on?
 I appreciate different learning styles and listen to cues that sometimes someone is just not understanding.

 How has your understanding of yourself influenced your homeschool parent role?

 I’m aware I have educational biases and that certain subject areas are more important to me than others.
 I am perfectly well suited to teach certain subject areas and less so for others.
 Whether it’s fine arts or some of the social sciences, I’m probably less equipped.
 In that way it’s helpful to have someone that is complimentary.

 How about your personal growth?
 How does that affect your homeschool parenting?